Fun With Shapes Artwork

 This shape artwork takes just a few basic supplies.
 Honestly, if you had nothing more than printer paper and crayons, you could make your own version of this project.
 You could color in the shapes to make them more fun!

-We’re so glad to have you here at “In the Bag Kids’ Crafts”.
-It’s our mission to help you make crafting with your kiddo a habit…by providing fun and easy craft ideas that you can make from the supplies in your bag.
+We’re so glad to have you here at In the Bag Kids’ Crafts!
+Our mission is to help you make crafting with your kiddo a habit using fun, easy ideas with supplies you already have on hand.

 Step 1: Cut out shapes